tfwhitesell/ravelry_capstone/README.md

 I analyzed the pattern and yarn data to determine what categories of patterns and yarn are most popular to find some common characteristics.

+Links to maps created from project data:
+- <a href = "https://tfwhitesell.github.io/capstone_maps/mapcountry.html"> Map of US Yarn Shops</a>
+- <a href = "https://tfwhitesell.github.io/capstone_maps/map_la.html"> Map of LA County Yarn Shops</a>
+- <a href = "https://tfwhitesell.github.io/capstone_maps/map_seattle.html"> Map of King County/Seattle Yarn Shops</a>
+- <a href = "https://tfwhitesell.github.io/capstone_maps/map_middlesex.html"> Map of Middlesex County (part of Boston metro area) Yarn Shops</a>

 ### Tools Used
-- 'Python/Pandas' - for getting and cleaning data, exploration, analysis and creating visuals
+- `Python/Pandas` - for getting and cleaning data, exploration, analysis and creating visuals
+- `Tableau` - for creating interactive dashboard
-- 'Atom' - for editing html/markdown files
+- `Atom` - for editing html/markdown files
-- 'Terminal/GitHub' - for version control
+- `Terminal/GitHub` - for version control

 ### Sources
 Pattern, yarn, and local shop data was retrieved from: